 Rigging a windsurf sail properly is a very important task.
 Whether you're hitting the waves, going freestyle or speeding upwind, it is crucial to get your sail fine-tuned.
-You'll only need an average time of five minutes to get your sail rigged, after the initial experiences.
+After the initial experiments, you'll only need five minutes to get your sail rigged to perfection.

 Modern windsurfing kits offer customized settings and preferences for sizes and types of wind to help you get the most out of your equipment and experience.
 Stability, control and lightness in the hands can only be felt when a sail is properly rigged.